freeCodeCamp/freeCodeCamp/curriculum/challenges/italian/09-information-security/information-security-with-helmetjs/avoid-inferring-the-response-mime-type-with-helmet.nosniff.md

 # --description--

 Come promemoria, questo progetto verrà costruito a partire dalla seguente bozza su <a href="https://replit.com/github/freeCodeCamp/boilerplate-infosec" target="_blank" rel="noopener noreferrer nofollow">Replit</a>, o clonato da <a href="https://github.com/freeCodeCamp/boilerplate-infosec/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.
-I browser possono usare lo sniffing del contenuto o del MIME per sovrascrivere le intestazioni `Content-Type` per indovinare ed elaborare i dati utilizzando un tipo di contenuto implicito.
+Browsers can use content or MIME sniffing to override the `Content-Type` header of a response to guess and process the data using an implicit content type.
 Anche se questo può essere conveniente in alcuni scenari, può anche portare ad alcuni attacchi pericolosi.
-Questo middleware imposta l'intestazione X-Content-Type-Options a `nosniff`, istruendo il browser di non bypassare il tipo di contenuto fornito `Content-Type`.
+This middleware sets the `X-Content-Type-Options` header to `nosniff`, instructing the browser to not bypass the provided `Content-Type`.

 # --instructions--